 Medtronic, the company behind the Pillar Procedure has been in the medical technology business since 1949 and is based out of Minneapolis, Minnesota.
 Restore Medical originally sold the Pillar System beginning in 2003 but the company was bought out by Medtronic in 2008 after Restore Medical had experienced financial difficulties.
 Across the globe, more than 45,000 people have been treated with the Pillar Procedure.

-This procedure can only be preformed on those who suffer from mild to moderate sleep apnea or simple snoring.
+This procedure can only be performed on those who suffer from mild to moderate sleep apnea or simple snoring.
 Those with severe sleep apnea or central apnea should not consider this treatment option.

 How it’s conducted